 The curriculum committee is responsible for the curriculum of the undergraduate program.
 It recommends the addition/ revision/deletion of courses and administers course evaluations.
 It also approves course outlines and calendar materials.
 The committee makes recommendations to the dean regarding complement planning.
-It is composed of the dean, associate deans, the director of the Centre for Leadership Training and Education (CLTE), three faculty members, the registrar as well as one undergraduate student, one activity instructor and one alumnae/i representative.
+It is composed of the dean, associate deans, the physical practicum co-ordinator, three faculty members, the registrar as well as one undergraduate student, one athletic instructor and one alumni/ae representative.